 Evaluating a business acquisition is a complex task, and as a result, there are many factors that influence the multiple of a business.
 While there is no definitive list of variables, there are certainly three key focus areas, which are the transferability, sustainability and scalability of revenue.
 Any operational or market factor that directly or indirectly impacts these core drivers will influence the multiple.

 At FE International, we take into account dozens of factors on our internal valuation scorecard to derive the value of a website or internet business.
-Below are some of the major ones you should think about when appraising acquisition opportunities.
+Below are some of the major ones you should think about when considering how to buy value a business for sale.

 Financials